ersilia-os/eos526j/README.md

 # Model description
 A tool for planning retrosynthesis of a target molecule.
 Utilizes a [pretrained model, template reactions, and reagent stock](https://figshare.com/articles/dataset/AiZynthFinder_a_fast_robust_and_flexible_open-source_software_for_retrosynthetic_planning/12334577) provided by AiZynthFinder.
 - Input: SMILES
-- Output: Retrosynthesis score.
-For now, our adaptation of AiZynthFinder will only output the retrosynthesis score provided by the AiZynthFinder model.
-From the developers: "the score reflects the fraction of solved precursors and the number of reactions required to synthesize the target compound.
-The score for a solved compound is close to 1.0, whereas the score for an unsolved compound is typically less than 0.8" (Genheden et. al).
+- Output: JSON file.
+The output json contains a hierarchical retrosynthesis path, beginning with the target molecule and including each involved reaction and reactant as SMILES strings.
+This path represents the best route predicted by the aizynthfinder model, if such a route was found.
-- Model type: Generative (will produce a series of retrosynthesis steps when fully adapted to EOS)
+- Model type: Generative
 - Mode of training: Pretrained

 # Source code